DESI DR2 Baryon Acoustic Oscillations from the Lyman Alpha Forest Multipoles: Results

-with a correlation coefficient $\rho=-0.635$ at an effective redshift $z_\mathrm{eff}=2.348$.
-We obtain an excellent fit with $\chi^2=131.97$ and a PTE of $53\%$.
+with a correlation coefficient $\rho=-0.623$ at an effective redshift $z_\mathrm{eff}=2.348$.
+We obtain an excellent fit with $\chi^2=127.7$ and a PTE of $61\%$.
 Fig.~\ref{fig:dr2_bestfit_model_vs_data} shows the best-fitting model against the data points for \lyaxlya\ on the top and \lyaxqso\ on the bottom panel.
 The fitting performance is exquisite even in the quadrupole for both correlation functions.
 Fig.~\ref{fig:dr2_bao_contour} shows the correlation between $\aiso$ and $\aAP$, and demonstrates the agreement between our results and the \citetalias{desiY3LyaBAO2025} results.
-We test the $\ell_\mathrm{max}=4$ case as a variation and find that it yields BAO parameters in between our work and \citetalias{desiY3LyaBAO2025}, which can be seen in Fig.~\ref{fig:dr2_bao_contour}.
-The fit in this case is worse than the $\ell_\mathrm{max}=2$ case, as expected, but unlike mock results, it has a reasonable PTE of $34\%$ with $\chi^2/\nu=215.65 / (222 - 14)$.
+We test the $\ell_\mathrm{max}=4$ case as a variation and find that it moves BAO parameters slightly towards \citetalias{desiY3LyaBAO2025}, which can be seen in Fig.~\ref{fig:dr2_bao_contour}.
+The fit in this case is worse than the $\ell_\mathrm{max}=2$ case, as expected, but unlike mock results, it has a reasonable PTE of $34\%$ with $\chi^2/\nu=214.8 / (222 - 15)$.

 Table~\ref{tab:all_params} lists the best-fitting values for all the nuisance parameters and compares them to the \citetalias{desiY3LyaBAO2025} results.
 As mentioned in previous sections, our multipole configuration provides less constraining power across the board.
-We have performed worse than our forecasts in Sec.~\ref{sec:bao_constraining_power} in terms of BAO precision: $\aiso$ precision has degraded by $21\%$ and $\aAP$ has degraded by $30\%$ as opposed to $13\%$ and $17\%$ respectively.
-Our analysis prefers an HCD bias ($b_\mathrm{HCD}$) of zero with 0.02 uncertainty, which is within the one sigma region of the \citetalias{desiY3LyaBAO2025} value.
+We have performed worse than our forecasts in Sec.~\ref{sec:bao_constraining_power} in terms of BAO precision: $\aiso$ precision has degraded by $18\%$ and $\aAP$ has degraded by $27\%$ as opposed to $14\%$ and $18\%$ respectively.
+Our best-fitting HCD bias ($b_\mathrm{HCD}$) is zero with 0.02 uncertainty, which is within the one-sigma region of the \citetalias{desiY3LyaBAO2025} value.
 We continue discussing the implications of this in Sec.~\ref{sec:discuss}.
 In addition to the HCD bias, the best-fitting value for the amplitude of the proximity effect ($\xi_0^\mathrm{TP}$) is also zero with a large uncertainty.
 Although these differences are noteworthy, they ultimately do not impact the BAO parameters, as we demonstrated in the previous section.